ABOUT IKI SMALL GRANTS

 - An internal process and quality management system

 - A knowledge management system

 IKI Small Grants is implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
-It runs from 2019 to 2025.
+The programme runs from 2019 to 2026.
 GIZ’s IKI Small Grants team in Berlin and GIZ country offices worldwide support the selected organisations through targeted, demand-driven capacity development.
 This approach aims to strengthen climate and biodiversity actors worldwide and encourages these organisations to accelerate their role as agents of change.

 Contributing to global policy frameworks

 IKI Small Grants, just like the overarching IKI itself, operates within the global framework of the United Nations Framework Convention on Climate Change (UNFCCC) and the Convention on Biological Diversity (CBD).
 GIZ supports the selected IKI Small Grants projects to align their diverse approaches and activities with national transformation processes and climate policy initiatives.
 IKI Small Grants projects therefore contribute to the Nationally Determined Contributions (NDCs) of the respective country, anchored in the Paris Agreement, or to the goals of the CBD to counteract the dramatic global loss of living natural resources.
 The activities of IKI Small Grants also contribute to the implementation of the 2030 Agenda with its 17 Sustainable Development Goals (SDGs).